Ahmed-El-Achek/sonic_game/README.md

 # sonic_game

-It's my first project for concordia bootcam, It’s a game that I built with OOP, it's a platform game where we have to avoid the enemy with jump and collect coins to earn points
+It's my first project for concordia bootcam, it’s a game that i built with OOP, it's a endless runner game where we have to avoid the enemy with jump and collect coins to earn points

 # Demo